 What is Diversification?

-Individual companies can tank.
+Individual businesses can fail.
 Market sectors can perform poorly.
 Sometimes, entire industries or countries never recover.
-The Japanese stock market is a good example.
-It still has not recovered from its peak in 1989.
+The Japanese stock market is a good example; it still has yet to recover from its peak in 1989.

-This (non-systematic) risk can be avoided by holding various investments across different industries and countries.
+This (non-systematic) risk can be avoided by holding various stocks across different industries and countries.

-This will minimize your exposure to non-systematic risk without reducing expected returns.
+Owning assets across various businesses, sectors, and geographies will minimize non-systematic risk without reducing expected returns.

 What is Not Diversification